 Overall, the required capital increased in the course of the year.
 This was principally driven by the larger business volumes, which have led to an increase in underwriting risks and market risks.
-The lower level of interest rates also contributes to the increase.
+The weaker euro against foreign currencies also contributed to this increase.